Josh9182/Excel-Tips-and-Tricks/README.md

 **Average_range**: This condition specifies the cells that need to be averaged.
 In the example, it's Column D, representing the "Money Spent" column.

 ## Logical Operation Functions "IFS()"
-Like the "IF()" function above, "IFS" allow the user to check more than 1 condition(s) of a formula with more detail.
+Like the "IF()" function above, "IFS" allow the user to check 1 or more conditions of a formula with more detail.
 The number of "IFS()" conditions are limitless, as long as the criteria and range can coexist.
 In the example below the function "MAXIFS()" will be used.

 ## **Common "IFS()" Variations**